Verdagio/firstCppGame/README.md

 #### About Visual Studio

 > Microsoft Visual Studio is an integrated development environment (IDE) developed by Microsoft.
 Used to develop computer programs for Microsoft Windows, as well as web sites, web apps, web services, mobile apps, & more.
 It can produce both native code and managed code.

-> Visual Studio includes a code editor supporting IntelliSense as well as code refactoring.
-The integrated debugger works both as a source-level debugger and a machine-level debugger.
-Other built-in tools include a code profiler, forms designer for building GUI applications, web designer, class designer, and database schema designer.

 > Visual Studio supports different programming languages and allows the code editor and debugger to support numerous programming languages.
 Built-in languages include C, C++ and C++/CLI, VB.NET, C#, F#, & TypeScript.
 Support for other languages such as Python, Ruby, Node.js, & M among others is available via language services installed separately.
 It also supports XML/XSLT, HTML/XHTML, JavaScript and CSS.